-The clinic wasn’t hospital-y, and that made it a bit easier to be there.
+The clinic wasn’t hospital-y, making it easier to be there.
 We were worried as we walked through the large sliding glass doors at the front of the building and made our way to level two — for Brens’ first clinic consult.
-With 30 minutes to spare, after a smooth four-hour drive, we had grabbed a coffee from the ground floor cafe on our way past.
+With 30 minutes to spare, after a smooth four-hour drive, we grabbed a coffee from the ground-floor cafe on our way past.

-We knew the pain in his right leg was a mass inside the bone and were scared and anxious about what the mass might be.
-Among strangers in unfamiliar surroundings, we hadn’t had reason to spend a lot of time in the city in recent years.
+We knew the pain in his right leg was a mass inside the bone and were scared and anxious about what it might be.
+We were among strangers in unfamiliar surroundings.
+We had no reason to spend much time in the city in recent years.
 North had always been our favourite direction.
 Feeling a little rudderless so far from home, our kids and family, we sat to wait for our call — quietly apprehensive.

 “Brendan Maloney?” said an unfamiliar female voice.

 She waved us to her and stood waiting to introduce herself.
 Her manner was friendly but a matter of fact.
 There was a sense of urgency in her voice and an air of friendly professionalism.
-She had a job to do, and it was pretty important.
+She had a job to do, and it was an important one.